What is kyphosis?

-Scheuermann’s kyphosis affects the shape of the vertebral bodies in the mid back.
+Scheuermann’s kyphosis affects the shape of the vertebral bodies in the mid-back.
 The front of several vertebral bodies becomes narrow.
 The affected bones appear wedge-shaped, producing forward rounding (kyphosis) in the thoracic spine.
-Researchers are unsure what causes Scheuermann’s kyphosis.
+Researchers are unsure about what causes Scheuermann’s kyphosis.
 Genetics appear to have a role, meaning it runs in families.
 Spine specialists suspect the problem may have to do with damage in the area where growth occurs in the vertebral body.
 Others suggest mild osteoporosis or muscle abnormalities could contribute to the deformity.

-Congenital kyphosis means a person is born with some sort of defect, such as incomplete formation of the spine.
-This can lead to a severe abnormal kyphosis.
+Congenital kyphosis means a person is born with some sort of defect, such as the incomplete formation of the spine.
+This can lead to severe abnormal kyphosis.
 Extreme kyphosis is the most common cause of paralysis in the lower part of the body, other than trauma or infection.
 With congenital kyphosis, there is a strong (20-30 percent) association of congenital abnormalities with the body’s urinary collecting system.
 If this type of kyphosis is suspected, your doctor may suggest that you have a special X-ray that looks at the kidneys (called an IVP), an ultrasound of the kidneys, a myelogram, or an MRI.
 The myelogram and the MRI can show whether or not the parts of the spine have developed normally.
-A 3-D CT scan gives a three dimensional view of the misshapen vertebrae.
+A 3-D CT scan gives a three-dimensional view of the misshapen vertebrae.